pydata/xarray/doc/plotting.rst

 Xray plotting functionality is a thin wrapper around the popular `matplotlib <http://matplotlib.org/>`__ library.
-The metadata from :py:class:`xray.DataArray` objects are used to add informative labels.
+Metadata from :py:class:`xray.DataArray` objects are used to add informative labels.
+Matplotlib is required for plotting with xray.
-We copy matplotlib syntax and function names as much as possible.
+Matplotlib syntax and function names were copied as much as possible, which makes for an easy transition between the two.

-Hence matplotlib is a
-dependency for plotting.

-xray tries to create reasonable labeled plots based on metadata and the array dimensions.

-But it's not always obvious what to plot.
-A wise man once said:
-'In the face of ambiguity, refuse the temptation to guess.'
-So don't be scared if you see some ``ValueError``'s when trying to plot, it just means you may need to get the data into a form where plotting is more natural.

-To begin, import numpy, pandas and xray:
+Begin by importing the necessary modules:

 .. ipython:: python

     import numpy as np
-    import pandas as pd
     import xray
     import matplotlib.pyplot as plt